sbalmt/xcheme/documents/operators.md

 #### Prepend operator

-The `prepend` operator is a unary operator used to prepend a new node in the AST when evaluating its operand as `true`.
+The `prepend` operator is a unary operator used to attach a new node in the first AST child for the given directions when evaluating its operand as `true`.

 Syntax: